The Bahamas: Religion

 The islands' population is predominantly Christian.
-Protestant denominations collectively account for more than 70% of the population, with Baptists representing 35% of the population, Anglicans 15%, Pentecostals 8%, Church of God 5%, Seventh-day Adventists 5% and Methodists 4%.
-There is also a significant Roman Catholic community accounting for about 14%.
+Protestant denominations collectively account for more than 70 per cent of the population, with Baptists representing 35 per cent of the population, Anglicans 15 per cent, Pentecostals 8 per cent, Church of God 5 per cent, Seventh-day Adventists 5 per cent and Methodists 4 per cent.
+There is also a significant Catholic community, which accounts for about 14 per cent.

-Jews in the Bahamas have a history dating back to the Columbus expeditions, where Luis De Torres, an interpreter and member of Columbus' party, is believed to have been secretly Jewish.
+Jews in the Bahamas have a history dating back to the Columbus expeditions, where Luis de Torres, an interpreter and member of Columbus' party, is believed to have been secretly Jewish.
 Today, there is a small community with about 200 members, according to census data, although higher estimates place this figure at 300.

 Muslims also have a minority presence.
-While some slaves and free Africans in the colonial era were Muslim, the religion was eradicated until around the 1970s, when it experienced a revival.
+While some slaves and free Africans in the colonial era were Muslim, the religion was absent until around the 1970s, when it experienced a revival.
 Today, there are about 300 Muslims.

-There are also smaller communities of Baháʼís, Hindus, Rastafarians and practitioners of traditional African religions such as Obeah.
+There are also smaller communities of Baháʼís, Hindus, Rastafari and practitioners of traditional African religions, such as Obeah.

 Languages

-The official language of The Bahamas is English.
+The official language of the Bahamas is English.
 Many people speak an English-based creole language called Bahamian dialect (known simply as "dialect") or "Bahamianese".
 Laurente Gibbs, a Bahamian writer and actor, was the first to coin the latter name in a poem and has since promoted its usage.
 Both are used as autoglossonyms.
-Haitian Creole, a French-based creole language is spoken by Haitians and their descendants, who make up of about 25% of the total population.
+Haitian Creole, a French-based creole language, is spoken by Haitians and their descendants, who make up of about 25% of the total population.
 It is known simply as Creole to differentiate it from Bahamian English.

 Education

-According to 2011 estimates, 95% of the Bahamian adult population are literate.
+According to 2011 estimates, 95 per cent of the Bahamian adult population are literate.

 The University of the Bahamas (UB) is the national higher education/tertiary system.
-Offering baccalaureate, masters and associate degrees, UB has three campuses, and teaching and research centres throughout The Bahamas.
+Offering baccalaureate, masters and associate degrees, UB has three campuses, and teaching and research centres throughout the Bahamas.
 The University of the Bahamas was chartered on 10 November 2016.